doums/dmap.nvim/README.md

 ⚠ This plugin heavily relies on the recently added `WinResized` [event](https://github.com/neovim/neovim/pull/21161).
 Only neovim from v`0.9` is supported.
-For prior versions PR could be considered (if the amount of code changes is not crazy).

 Use your plugin manager